El Salvador Votes With Gang-busting Bukele Miles Ahead - UrduPoint

 Nearly 30 percent of Salvadorans lived in poverty in 2022, according to the UN's Economic Commission for Latin America and the Caribbean.

-Voting in El Salvador is not compulsory, and turnout was just over 50 percent in 2019, when Bukele won in the first round.
+Voting in El Salvador is not compulsory, and turnout was just over 50 percent in 2019, when Bukele won in the first round with 53 percent of the vote.

-There are just over 6.2 million eligible voters worldwide, some 740,000 abroad -- mainly in the United States, according to electoral authorities.
+There are about 6.2 million eligible voters worldwide, some 740,000 abroad -- mainly in the United States, according to electoral authorities.

 None of Bukele's five rival candidates have even five percent of polled support.